 The Mackenzie Diversified Alternatives Fund is a one-stop solution to providing liquid assets to alternative asset classes to complement a traditional balanced portfolio.

 Since its launch about 3 years ago (Oct.
 27, 2015), the Fund has delivered on its objective to provide enhanced returns with substantially lower volatility than a balanced portfolio of stocks and bonds.

 Mackenzie Diversified Alternatives Fund has shown it may enhance the return and lower the risk of traditional global balanced portfolio.

 The chart below shows how the risk-return profile of a traditional global balanced portfolio may be improved by adding a 20% allocation to a liquid alternative solution (MDAF).

 The Sharpe Ratio measures risk-adjusted returns.
 Generally, a higher Sharpe ratio reflects a more attractive risk-adjusted return for an investment.

 Since its inception, the Mackenzie Diversified Alternatives Fund produced a Sharpe Ratio of 1.51, compared to a ratio of 0.67 for the Traditional Global Balanced Portfolio represented by the Morningstar Global Neutral Balanced category average.

 Alternative asset classes can vary greatly in performance from year to year, making it difficult to predict which asset classes will be the best performer.

-The table illustrates how from 2008 to June 2015, a balanced approach may be the best way to navigate this asset class.
+The table illustrates how from 2008 to 2017, a diversified approach may be the best way to navigate these asset classes.
 Since its launch, Mackenzie Diversified Alternative Fund has provided diversification, which can give investors peace of mind.

 Mackenzie Diversified Alternatives Fund provides investors with a diversified portfolio of alternative asset classes, and benefits from portfolio manager oversight.